Daily Zohar # 1650 – Lech Lecha – Tzedaka and Righteousness

 “There is no peace (Shalom),” says YHVH, “for the wicked.”

-Peace is Light that brings complete fulfilment to the vessel.
+Peace is Light that brings complete fulfillment to the vessel.
 The wicked cannot enjoy peace because they have no spiritual connection to the Light.

 “וְהֶאֱמִן, בַּיהוָה; וַיַּחְשְׁבֶהָ לּוֹ, צְדָקָה”